arnavgautam/TreeHacks2015/HOLs/HOL-ServiceBusTopics/HOL.md

 - Create a Service Bus Namespace
 - Create Topics and Subscriptions
+- Send Messages to a Topic
+- Receive Messages from Subscriptions
 - Use Subscription Filter Expressions
 - Use Subscription Filter Actions